 Policy and practice change that communities have made with the support of technical assistance include:

-- Developing Memoranda of Understanding and shared values statements to guide their collaboration
+- Developing memoranda of understanding and statements of shared values that guide collaboration

-- Putting screening and assessment protocols in place to enhance parent engagement and retention in services
+- Generating screening and assessment protocols that enhance parent engagement and retention in services

-- Creating data systems and information sharing protocols that can support cross-system case management
+- Creating data systems and information-sharing protocols that support cross-system case management

-- Finding creative ways to fund comprehensive family centered services.
+- Discovering creative ways to fund comprehensive, family-centered services